nishantt007/NishantGPT/README.md

 ```

 2. The application will open in your default web browser.
-3. Ask questions about Art Kreimer's background and qualifications, and the chatbot will provide relevant responses.
+3. Ask questions about Harikrishna's background and qualifications, and the chatbot will provide relevant responses.

 ## Configuration